 Citi Rewards+ Credit Card vs. the Competition

-While several rewards cards offer similar features as Citi Rewards+ Credit Card, none offer the point round-up feature.
+While several rewards cards offer similar features as the Citi Rewards+ card, none offer the point round-up feature.
 That’s one of the biggest pros of this card and gives it an edge over others.

 Chase Freedom Unlimited

 Even though the rewards are enticing, understanding them and benefiting may take some time and strategy.
 There’s no annual fee, which is a huge plus.
-And the 0% APR on balance transfer allows you to transfer the debt from another card without paying a high interest rate as long as you pay it off within the required time.
+And the 0% introductory APR on balance transfers allows you to transfer the debt from another card without paying a high interest rate as long as you pay it off within the required time.

-FAQHere are the answers to some of the most frequently asked questions regarding Citi Rewards+ Credit Card.
+FAQHere are the answers to some of the most frequently asked questions regarding the Citi Rewards+ credit card.

 - How does the Citi Rewards+ card work?